-Kolo Kavárna plans to provide high-quality service associated with a pleasant cycling environment, good coffee and refreshment.
-The aim is also to create a place for relaxation, where cyclists will be able to meet, get to know each other, share their experiences or, for example, watch their favourite races together.
+Cycling Café Domestikárna plans to provide high-quality service associated with a pleasant cycling environment, good coffee and refreshment, as well as professional care for the needs of all cyclists and their equipment.
+The aim is also to create a place for relaxation, where cyclists will be able to meet, get to know each other, share their experiences or, for example, watch their favorite races together.
 The idea is to support and expand this community in Uherské Hradiště and near the surrounding.